 Q: Is there anything you wish you’d known before starting the course?

 After a semester studying this course, I think that it is important to take certain electives at the same time even though they are not co-requisites.
 The right combination works like a puzzle and builds understanding on different aspects of TESOL.

 Q: How do you hope your course will help your career progression?

 After graduating from this course, I will bring home not only the knowledge of the course but different perspectives from collaborative work and observations.
-This will definitely affect how I'll analyse the challenges I may face in the future and approach I am going to use to address the issues.
+This will definitely affect how I'll analyse the challenges I may face in the future and the approach I am going to use to address the issues.

 Q: What do you hope is the next step in your life/career?

-I hope that this course will not only affect the change in my personal practice but also other teachers in the rural areas where I am assigned.
+I hope that this course will not only effect change in my personal practice but also other teachers in the rural areas where I am assigned.
 It is important for the improvement of English teaching to be done in all levels of schooling to truly make a change.
 To achieve this, I plan to share the knowledge I acquire in this course through capacity building workshops for these teachers.